smsilva/pack-your-lab/openstack/README.md

 # OpenStack Packed Lab

-This is the playbook I'm using to deploy Red Hat OpenStack Platform on top of my Intel Nuc Skull Canyon.
+This is the playbook I'm using to deploy OpenStack Queens on top of my Intel Nuc Skull Canyon.

+This project was originally created by Marcelo "Ataxexe" Guimarães.

 The playbook will:

-- Subscribe the host
-- Enable the required repositories
 - Install the required packages
 - Create and customize the packstack answer file
 - Invoke the packstack installer